 If you’re looking for a dentist and you’re a nervous patient, look no further than Shields.
 We believe dental nerves shouldn’t be a barrier to having treatment such as teeth whitening, we we’ll work with you to build up your confidence to brighten your smile.

-If you’re from the Limerick or Roscrea areas, book your routine dentist or hygienist appointment at Shields Dental & Implant Clinic, and receive the very best standards of care and treatment.
+If you’re from the Limerick or Roscrea areas, book your routine dentist or hygienist appointment at Shields Dental & Orthodontic Clinic, and receive the very best standards of care and treatment.
 We look forward to welcoming both existing and new patients alike.